Things change after parenthood. Here’s why you need to rediscover flirting with your partner (hint: it’s not all about

 1. Don’t forget what first brought you together.
 Perhaps spend some time reminiscing about good memories.

 2. Make time for some date nights, time spent together out of the house.
 It might seem like a cliché, or you might think you’re too busy, but how important is your relationship to you?
-This is not about how a woman needs to please the man.
+This is not about how a woman needs to please a man.
 It’s about how a partner in a marriage can do his or her best to have a healthy relationship.

 3. Stop trying to get your partner to make you feel attractive/special/interesting.
 Try doing that for them, and then they will do it for you (without even doing it consciously).

 You’re making eye contact.
 Making physical contact.
 But your partner isn’t getting the signals – what’s plan B?

 Flirting outside of your relationship: harmless fun or disrespectful?

 It depends on your intentions, and how your partner would feel about it.
 If it’s only harmless fun, and everyone involved knows it, it’s not a problem, as long as you know your partner’s feelings won’t be hurt.
 Just because you’re in a relationship doesn’t mean your flirty side is forever forgotten.

 About Jean Smith

 Jean Smith is a social and cultural anthropologist who appears frequently in the media as an expert commentator on cultural behaviour.
 She also writes a blog on her Flirtology website, where she provides guidance on flirting and relationships, and has written a book: The Flirt Interpreter: Flirting Signs from Around the World.